pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The default vim needs to be registered.
 This is required when the optional
-argument -vim-id is not provided during vnf-create.
+argument -vim-id is not provided during mea-create.
 Refer to steps described in
 `manual installation`_ to register default vim.

 .. _manual installation: https://docs.openstack.org/apmec/latest/install/manual_installation.html#registering-default-vim